Quassia amara: Distribution

-Soil, climate and light requirements
+Cultivation

 Q. amara is suitable for medium (loamy) and heavy (clay) soils.
 It prefers rich soils, that are water retentive.
 The tree can adapt to different pH-values in soils.
 It is a frost sensitive plant.
 Its salt toleration and dry toleration is low.
 It is classified as a semi-sciophyte with high tolerance to shade conditions but with a requirement of direct exposure to sunlight in order to complete its life cycle, in particular due to its effect on flower and fruit production.
 An increase in the light conditions increases flower and fruit production although it does not influence seed fertility.
 Therefore, its natural regeneration appears to be limited by light and interspecific competition with upperstorey forest species.

 Chemical composition

 In the wood a share of 0.09 to 0.17% of quassin and 0.05 to 0.11% of neoquassin was detected in Costa Rician plants.
 Quassin is one of the most bitter substances found in nature.

 Other identified components of bitterwood are: beta-carbolines, beta-sitostenone, beta-sitosterol, dehydroquassins, gallic acid, gentisic acid, hydroxyquassins, isoparain, isoparaines, isoquassins, malic acid, methylcanthins, methoxycanthins, methoxycantins, nigakilactone A, nor-neoquassin, parain, paraines, quassialactol, quassimarin, quassinol, quassol and simalikalactone D.